Above: Captain and first mate contemplate ways to free up the swim platform and keep the drinks cold aboard the 1986 242 LS, FUNKTIONAL.

 WEST SYSTEM® Six10 is a two-part, pre-thickened epoxy adhesive formulated with properties that make it perfect for many adhesive applications.
 Compared to other ready-to-dispense adhesives, its particular physical properties make it ideal for stitch and glue boat construction, fiberglass laminate repair and general bonding.
 This new formulation has a good balance between the elongation and toughness of G/flex® and the strength and stiffness of our 105 Resin-based epoxies.
 You can use it with as many materials as possible including wood, metals and composites.
 The long working time with fast thru-cure and unique shear thinning are additional characteristics formulated into Six10 that contribute to its ease of use.
 Continue reading →

-One of our goals for G/flex® was an ability to bond to a variety of plastics.
-This was an ambitious goal because plastics historically have been used as mold release surfaces for epoxy, allowing it to release from the plastic when cured.
+One of our goals for G/flex® was the ability to bond to a variety of plastics.
+This was an ambitious goal because plastics historically have been used as mold release surfaces for epoxy, allowing the epoxy to release from the plastic when cured.
 While developing G/flex, we tested adhesion to a number of plastics with a variety of surface prep methods.
-We discovered that some plastics need only be abraded for good adhesion to take place.
-Other plastics required Continue reading →
+Continue reading →

 WEST SYSTEM 105 Resin-based epoxy is a very versatile system.
-For years, experienced users have been blending the various products in countless ways.
+For years, experienced users have been mixing and blending the various product combinations in countless ways.
 For example, users may blend 205 Fast Hardener and 206 Slow Hardener to make a hardener with a modified cure speed.
-Different uses of 410 Microlight® Filler provide a further example.
+Different uses of 410 Microlight® Fairing Filler provide a further example.
 Many customers assume that the only use of 410 is to make a fairing compound—it is added to thicken epoxy to a peanut butter consistency to create a light, easily-sanded filler.
-However, 410 Microlight can be used in other ways.
-Jon Staudacher in Epoxyworks 22 described how he applied a “runny” mixture of epoxy and 410 to fill the weave on a composite part and reduce the Continue reading →
+Continue reading →

 Many WEST SYSTEM® customers appreciate the benefits of cored composite construction.
 They understand that it creates a part that is lightweight, strong, and stiff.
 We often receive calls from these customers inquiring about using a composite panel when building or repairing something that would normally be made of plywood.
 Such projects may include a new center console for a fishing boat or the replacement of flying bridge side shields.
 Determining the best material requires consideration of many aspects of the project, but often comes down to cost versus weight.
 Continue reading →